meyday7/pro-xchange/france.md

 ---
-layout: page
+layout: category
 title: France
+taxonomy: france
 ---
-# This is where we will keep all the posts related to France.
+This is where we will keep all the posts related to living in France.